 The children will focus on overwriting their names, copying their name and will then begin to write name independently.
 The children will begin to learn numerals from 0-10 and then beyond.
 They will investigate number, shape and counting through games and problem solving.
 We shall also begin learning the phonic sounds A-Z through songs and other related activities.

-Theme: Journeys and People Who Help Us
+Theme: Rhymes and People Who Help Us

 There will be visits from people who help us in the last term and a visit to the Watton Fire Station.

 We will focus on the transition to the main school and prepare the children for Year R with visits to meet the class teachers and LSA’s, we will attend Birthday Assembly each week and give the children tours of the main school introducing them to all the staff.

 What do I need to bring to nursery each day?

 A named water bottle with fresh water in each day